 A settlement conference is a type of hearing that a judge conducts to help parties settle a lawsuit.
-It is scheduled either because all the courts in a county or one particular judge require a settlement conference before the case goes to trial, or because the parties and their lawyers ask the court to meet with them to help settle the case.
-Settlement conferences may be available: in civil cases, such as personal injury and contract disputes; in domestic relations cases, such as divorces and paternity suits; and in certain criminal cases.
-A settlement conference is usually held in the judge’s chambers or in private conference rooms.
-There is no court reporter in the conference, and persons who are not involved with the case may not attend.
+A court may order a settlement conference, or the parties may request one.
+Settlement conferences may be available in a variety of cases.
+A settlement conference usually takes place in the judge’s chambers or in a conference room.
+There is no court reporter in the conference.
+And, in most instances, persons who are not involved with the case may not attend.

 The court charges the parties a fee for a settlement conference, though a party may apply to have the fee waived.
-In addition, the parties will most likely have to pay the lawyer for the time spent preparing for and attending the conference.
-The lawyer may also charge the client for any time spent after the settlement conference drafting any agreements that are needed to confirm what was agreed to at the conference.
+The parties will also likely have to pay the lawyers.
+The lawyer may charge the client for time spent on work after the settlement conference.
+That work may include creating documents that confirm the parties’ agreement.

-Many counties have court rules that require that each party attend the conference with his or her lawyer.
+Many courts have rules that order each party attend the conference with his or her lawyer.
 Most courts want the lawyer who will be the trial lawyer to be at the conference.
-In cases where one party is insured and the lawyer is hired by the insurance company, a representative with authority to settle the case must also attend.
-Some judges allow parties to be available by phone at the time of the conference, particularly if they are a far distance away from the court or are incapacitated.
-Each judge has a different policy about people attending the conference who are not parties or insurance adjusters involved in the case.
+When an insurance company hires one of the lawyers, a representative from the insurance company must also attend.
+Some judges allow parties to be attend via phone, particularly if they are a far from the court or incapacitated.

-Each judge has his or her own style of conducting a settlement conference.
-Most judges want the parties or their lawyers to give the judge an idea of what the case is about and what the parties are arguing over before the settlement conference begins.
-Many judges will read this information before the conference and allow each side to tell the judge any secrets about his or her version of the facts and the law.
+Most judges want the parties to give some background of the case in writing before the conference begins.
+Judges read this information before the conference and allow each side to tell the judge his or her view of the facts and the law.

-A judge may first meet with the lawyers on each side, to get background information on the law, the facts and the positions of the parties.
-Or a judge may meet with all of the lawyers and the parties first and allow each side to give a short presentation of their side of the case.
-Then the judge would talk separately with the parties and their lawyers.
-These discussions may go on for several hours, until the parties either reach an agreement or decide that they cannot settle the case that day.
+A judge may first meet with the lawyers on each side.
+Or, a judge may meet with the lawyers and the parties together.
+Then the judge will talk separately with the parties and their lawyers.
+The lawyers will explain the law, the facts, and the positions of the parties.
+Discussions may go on for several hours.
+The parties either reach an agreement or decide that they cannot settle the case that day.

-If the case does not settle at the conference, the judge may do several things.
-The judge may decide that the parties and their lawyers should return later, perhaps after some other information has been gathered or when an important person in the settlement discussions will also be available to attend another conference.
-The parties may reach partial agreement and decide to limit the type or number of issues that will be argued about at trial.
+The judge may decide that the parties and their lawyers should return later.
+The parties may reach partial agreement and limit the number of issues that they will argue at trial.
 Or, the judge may agree with the parties and their lawyers that the case is unlikely to settle and schedule the case for a trial.
 In some counties, the same judge who presided over the settlement conference will continue as the trial judge.
-In other counties, the judge who presided over the settlement conference will under no circumstances serve as the trial judge.
+In other counties, the judge who presided over the settlement conference will not serve as the trial judge.